PLN-UFSCar/SST4PTBR/README.md

 ## Quantitative analysis

-The spreadsheet with the quantitative analysis done by the project members is available in the `analisys.xlsx` file.
+A spreadsheet with a quantitative analysis of the system's results using metrics is available in the `evaluation` folder.

 ## Prerequisites